davidzwa/OctoFarm/README.md

 # OctoFarm - MAINTENANCE EDITION

 OctoFarm has not been maintained for more than 3 years.
-Lets change that.
+This repository aims to change that.

+For a follow-up to OctoFarm, please check FDM Monster! https://github.com/fdm-monster/fdm-monster

 [![Latest Release](https://img.shields.io/github/release/octofarm/octofarm)](https://img.shields.io/github/v/tag/octofarm/octofarm?sort=date)